PokeADotProductions/heartwired/docs/software-development-plan.md

 # 4.1   Plan Introduction

 This Software Development Plan provides the details of the planned development for the Heartwired application, a 2D puzzle-platformer video game that users will be able to download and play on both Mac/PC.
+In developing the game, each member of the team will be programming features in weekly sprints before coming together and consolidating the best possible version of the product.
+The developers will be using Windows PC computers and Unreal Engine Blueprints throughout the development of the project, in teamwork with assets created and imported from Maya 3D Software.

 ## 4.1.1 Project Deliverables